eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/change-passwords-and-keys/index.md

 ## Change credentials of Keycloak admin account

-To change the admin users password go to "Administration Console" and login with username/password admin/admin
+To change the admin user's password go to "Administration Console" and login with username/password admin/admin

 In the upper right corner go to "Manage account"

 ![managing-account](22-1-managing-account.png)

-In "Account Security" field go to "Signing In"
+In the "Account Security" field go to "Signing In"

 ![signing-account](22-1-signing-account.png)